I can’t believe this is my third coffee review!

 This is the coffee grinder I have, which I mainly got because it was cheap, lol.
 I know we will need a better one at some point, but this one gets the job done for now.

-But, whole beans that you grind at home are better for flavor so I understand why Oak & Bond only has a whole bean option.
+Whole beans that you grind at home are better for flavor so I understand why Oak & Bond only has a whole bean option.

 Be sure to check back here at KT Likes Coffee every month for a new featured small business coffee roaster and review!